telerik/kendo-ui-core/docs/controls/hybrid/collapsible/collapsible.md

 ---
-title: Collapsible
+title: Overview
-page_title: Using Kendo UI Mobile Collapsible widget
+page_title: Overview | Hybrid UI Collapsible
-description: Kendo UI Mobile Collapsible widget allows the developer to create collapsible blocks of content.
+description: "Create collapsible blocks of content by using the hybrid mobile Kendo UI Collapsible widget and learn how to nest widgets inside it."
+slug: overview_hybridcollapsible
+position: 1
 ---

-# Collapsible
+# Overview Collapsible

-Kendo UI Mobile Collapsible widget allows the developer to create collapsible blocks of content.
+The [Hybrid UI Collapsible widget](http://demos.telerik.com/kendo-ui/m/index#collapsible/index) allows you to create collapsible blocks of content.

 ## Getting Started

-The Kendo mobile Application will automatically initialize a mobile Collapsible for every element with `role` data attribute set to `collapsible` present in the views markup.
-Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View **init event handler**.
+The Kendo UI mobile Application automatically initializes a mobile Collapsible for every element with the `role` data attribute set to `collapsible` and present in the views markup.
+Alternatively, it can be initialized by using jQuery plugin syntax in the containing mobile View `init` event handler.

 The Collapsible element should be a `div` element.
-Directly inside this container, add a header element `h1` - `h6`.
-The framework will style the header as a click-able button with icon to indicate that it is expandable.
+Directly inside this container, add a header element `h1`&mdash;`h6`.
+The framework styles the header as a clickable button with an icon to indicate that it is expandable.
 After the header, add any HTML markup you want to be collapsible.
-The framework will wrap this content in a container that will be hidden/shown when user taps on the Collapsible header.
+The framework wraps this content in a container that is hidden/shown when users tap on the Collapsible header.

 By default the content is initially hidden.

+### Initialize from Markup

-### Initialize Kendo UI Mobile Collapsible based on role data attribute.
+The example below demonstrates how to initialize Hybrid UI Collapsible based on the `data-role` attribute.

+###### Example

     <div id="home" data-role="view">
         <div id="collapsible" data-role="collapsible">